 With this plugin, you can develop ad blocks and pick how and where you want to insert each block.
 You can insert the ad inside the blog content, before and after post content, between blog posts, before or after post excerpts, and so on.

-This is one of the most popular WordPress ad management plugins.
-The plugin may be called Quick Adsense, but, it can be utilized for displaying ads of any kind, including Google Adsense.
+This is one of the most popular WordPress ad management plugins for site advertisement.
+The plugin may be called Quick Adsense, but it can be utilized for displaying ads of any kind, including Google Adsense.

 With this plugin, you can also set up where you can manage your ad codes and choose how and where you want to display them.
 You can also choose to automatically display ads before or after articles, inside post content, after the excerpt, and more.

-Web advertising is a lively field.
+Web advertising and WordPress blog monetization is a lively field.
 As you can see, there are multiple tactics and multiple tools that you can use to develop an effective and profitable advertising campaign for your WordPress website.

-If done right, advertising on your website can become much more than just a passive income.
+If done right, site advertisements can become much more than just a passive income.
 Don’t wait, pick your advertising method, create high-end blog content, and get ready to reap the benefits of advertising through your favorite CMS!